ragingwind/pwa-manifest-cli/readme.md

 ### --icons

 `path` or `http address` can be used for icons of source image.
 It will generated those of icons in multiple sizes (144, 192 and 512) and named by size of image into manifest.
-There is no way to be able to be changed by option yet.
+There is no way to be able to be changed by option yet. favicon.icon will be created from icons files at same location of `manifest.json`

 ## License